Other projects

 • Adobe Photoshop

-The name Pazzamente is an Italian adverb meaning "madly" — but it splits into pazza (crazy/woman) and mente (mind).
-That duality is visible in the logo: PAZZA in warm yellow — bold, energetic, human — and MENTE in white, grounding it.
-The split isn't just wordplay; it captures exactly what the show is about: a woman's mind, taken seriously and celebrated at the same time.
+The name Pazzamente is an Italian adverb meaning "madly" — but it splits into pazza (crazy) and mente (mind).
+The split isn't just wordplay: it captures exactly what the show is about — a mind taken seriously and celebrated at the same time.

 Pazzamente cover